TanvirApon/Python-Machine-Learning-Project/README.md

 The repository is structured as follows:

-- `data/`: This directory contains the dataset files used in the project.
+- `IMDB_Movies`: This file contains the dataset files used in the project.
-- `notebooks/`: This directory contains Jupyter notebooks with the code implementation and analysis.
+- `main.ipynb`: This file contains Jupyter notebooks with the code implementation and analysis.
-- `images/`: This directory contains images and plots generated during the project.
 - `README.md`: This file provides an overview of the project and instructions on how to navigate the repository.

 ## Usage